Skip to content

 The identifier of each physical property operating as an accommodation.
 A hotel with 40 rooms has a single establishment code.
 A manager with 12 apartments has 12 establishment codes, all linked to the same lessor code.

-Username and password
+Web-service (SOAP) username and password

 The technical credentials your software uses to authenticate against the SES.HOSPEDAJES SOAP endpoint.
 Without them, no submission is possible.